dhsolver/shopify-subscription-app/README.md

 ## Requirements

 - yarn
-- ngrok

 ## Running the app

 1. clone this repository using ssh
 2. `cd subscription-app`
+3. run `yarn` to install local dependencies
-3. run `yarn build` to build a production bundle
+4. run `yarn build` to build a production bundle
-4. run `yarn start` to start a mimicked production server
+5. run `yarn start` to start a mimicked production server
-5. run `ngrok http 3000` to set a tunnel and use the https address given to see what it would look like in a production-like environment

 ### Side notes